htschmed/finalproject/readme.md

 `pip install -r requirements.txt`

-A configuration file called *config.ini* is also required in the root directory.
+A configuration file called *config.ini* is also required to be placed in the root directory.
 See the example ini file for settings

+Once setup you may run the sample main program by entering the following command:

+`python main.py`

 # Function Definitions
 ## data.get_data_frame(start_date, end_date, dataset, interval,search_phrase, min_score, sample_size)